sandr3120/sandr3120/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 Curious coder passionate about building web solutions and exploring new technologies.
+Welcome to my GitHub profile!
+I’m a passionate developer with a love for web development, ui/ux design and learning new technologies.
+Here, you’ll find a collection of my projects, ranging from  full-stack applications to machine learning models.

 ## Skills & Technologies
 - **Languages:** JavaScript, Python, SQL